More information about the workshops:

 We will discuss a variety of options for physically organizing work spaces, decreasing paper clutter, improving work and learning environments, increasing student independence, and creating a calmer atmosphere for your family.

-As you get ready for distance learning, it can be overwhelming thinking about how to begin.
-Families are juggling multiple family members who need adult work spaces as well as kid work spaces.
+Setting up your home for distance learning and working from home can be overwhelming.
+Home organizing is an ongoing process as needs change.
+In addition, families are juggling multiple family members who need adult work spaces as well as kid work spaces.
 Some kids can work in the same room, while others need to spread out.
 Sometimes kids want to work on the floor, while at other times, they may work at a table.
 How can you organize school supplies?
 Set up a daily routine?
 Set boundaries to decrease interruptions?
 Teach kids to take more ownership of their belongings?

 We will discuss how to create organized desks and moveable work stations for kids and how to support your child as they develop more self-management of their daily routines and schoolwork.
 Families can add structure and more calm in the home by setting up a family calendar, family routines, and family paper management systems to deal with incoming and outgoing papers.